pc4covid19/pc4covid19/README.md

 **This model will be continually refined with input from the community, particularly experts in infectious diseases.
 The validation state will be updated as this progresses.**

 ## Release summary:
+### 5.0
+Minor edits on the About tab.
+Increase the default output intervals to 180 mins (Config tab).
+Use "days" on analysis plots' x-axis labels (after 1 day).

 ### 4.2:
 Bug fix: Selectable colormaps and fixed ranges.